Itinerary and price

 If you board a flight from the UK very early morning you may well arrive by the evening into Panama City.

 On arrival in Panama you will be met at the airport and transferred to Riande Aeropuerto Hotel, just 5 minutes from Tocumen International Airport by hotel transport.
 While you acclimatize to the tropical heat and have a cold drink, you can watch the birds in the grounds of the hotel.
-Great-tailed Grackle, Clay-colored Thrush, Variable Seedeater, Tropical Kingbird, Blue-gray Tanager, Rufous-tailed Hummingbird and more await your visit.
-Today all meals, except dinner will be on your own.
-Our tour will start the following day, bright and early.

 Night at Riande Auropuerto Hotel